The current Kosciuszko Bridge next to the construction of its replacement

 Up to that point, no group of any stature had spoken up and declared that the bridge was worth saving.
 But this is how it usually goes for the Kosciuszko Bridge.
 The reactions that it evokes tend to lie along a spectrum of disinterest to disdain.

-Construction is well underway on the first of two completely new spans that will be built adjacent to the existing structure.
+Construction has been completed on the first of two completely new spans that will be built adjacent to the existing structure, of which the 26 million pound main span came down on barges in late July 2017 and was floated down the East River.
 Concrete towers for the eastbound lanes currently loom like sentinels over the existing bridge.
 Sometime in late 2017, after the eastbound span opens to traffic, the seventy-eight year-old bridge, which connects north Brooklyn to western Queens, is scheduled to be demolished.